 The effects of menopause on the skin can be frustrating for many women.
 Thankfully, there is now a way to address the root cause of intrinsic skin aging caused by perimenopause and menopause.

 Emepelle is a non-hormonal treatment that combats signs of skin aging including dryness, wrinkling, dullness, and laxity.
 If you’re nearing or are in menopause and are concerned that your skin is aging at a rapid rate, Emepelle could be an ideal product line to introduce into your daily routine.
-Learn more about Emepelle’s line of products and how they can help restore your skin’s appearance.
+Learn more about Emepelle’s line of products, including Empelle Eye Cream, and how they can help restore your skin’s appearance.